Looking For Some Effective Facebook Advertising Tips?

-The more efficient the copy and the design of your landing page is, the better conversions you will see with your ad.
+The more efficient the copy and the design of your landing page are, the better conversions you will see with your ad.

 This is how you can make your Facebook ads landing page more efficient in terms of converting visitors: